ataylor24/MAGMA/README.md

 ### Configuration

-You can customize the benchmark settings using the configuration file `configuration_example/config_qlora.yaml`.
+You can customize the model training settings using the configuration file `configuration_example/config_qlora.yaml`.

 ## Performance Metrics

-The benchmark evaluates the following metrics:
+The benchmark uses the following metrics:
 - **Exact Match Accuracy:** Measures the correctness of the final output.
+(Primary metric used in the paper)
+- **F1 Score** Measures the partial correcness of the final output.
+Note: We also include 'partial' accuracies that provide credit for outputs that are similar to the desired output but lack the full response template.

+For both the Exact Match Accuracy and F1 score metrics, we provide the following variants:
-- **Intermediate Steps Accuracy:** Evaluates the accuracy of intermediate steps.
+- **Intermediate Steps Accuracy:** Evaluates the performance of models on intermediate steps.
+- **Final Step Accuracy** Evaluates the performance of models on only the final step.
+- **Trajectory Accuracy** Evaluates the performance of models on the full trajectory (i.e. intermediate steps & final step)
+- **Independent Accuracy** Evaluates the performance of models on each independent inference (trajectory agnostic).

 ## Contributing